Ch-sriram/node-js-deno/node-first-app/README.md

 - To check the version of Node JS installed in your system, in the terminal, type in the command: `node -v` or `node`, to know the version or run the Node Runtime respectively.
 - To compile a JavaScript File, we can use the Node JS Runtime to compile using the command: `node <file-name>.js`.
 Example: `node first-app.js`.
 The Node JS compiler will compile it using the V8 Engine and show the output in the terminal.
+- We can run NodeJS in two modes:
+  - REPL Mode: Stands for **Read Evaluate Print Loop**, *i.e.*, *Read the Input*, *Evaluate the Input*, *Print the Output* & *Loop back to Reading the Input*.
+We can use REPL mode to test new feature or use it as a playground to understand how a snippet of code works.
+We can use it in a terminal by simply typing in `node` command and pressing enter.
+Once exited from the REPL mode, the code is gone, because it is not saved anywhere on the local system.
+  - File Mode: To compile and run a JS file, we use NodeJS in the terminal with the command `node <file-name>.ext`.
+Examples: `node first-app.js`, `node second-app.ts`, etc. We can save the code we write in files, and so, we can obviously see why this mode is preferred more.
+This mode is used for Real Apps.

 ## Role & Usage of NodeJS